krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 FSx for Lustre is a high performance file share and it currently supports only Linux instances.
 FSx for Lustre also supports a link to S3 bucket where the objects can accessed and stored using file system commands

+Latest:
+Amazon __Elastic File System (EFS)__ - Best for: Shared file system across Linux and Windows instances.
+- Amazon EFS is a fully managed, scalable, and shared file system that can be mounted by both Linux and Windows instances using different mount options.
+EFS supports NFS (Network File System) for Linux instances, and for Windows instances, you can use Amazon EFS for Windows via Amazon EFS Mount Helper or SMB (Server Message Block) protocol.

+Amazon FSx for Windows File Server: Windows-focused workload with access from Linux.
+- If you are looking for a solution that is optimized for Windows but still allows access from Linux, Amazon FSx for Windows File Server is a good option.

-#### Your customer is a small business that works with lot of images .
+#### Your customer is a small business that works with a lot of images.
 These images need to be backed up in a secure offsite location.
 Images are accessed very often initially and then rarely accessed after few days.
 However, when needed, it needs to be accessible as quickly as possible.
 How can you use AWS Cloud Storage for this?

 Use AWS Storage Gateway deployed as a File Gateway